ibrahimaly5/snake-AI/README.md

 One of the harder tasks will be getting the computer to control the snake (probably?)

 The main focus will be to train the computer to play python using either a Greedy/Hamilton algorithm depending on the time we will put into it, once we get all the aforementioned steps done, we will write our own greedy algorithm for that.

+Progress so far:
+Created background, key bindings, and food